rmcgibbo/mullermsm/README.md

-MullerMSM : An MSMBuilder Add on for dynamics on the 2D Muller Potential
+MullerMSM : An MSMBuilder addon for dynamics on the 2D Muller Potential
 =========

 Overview